Yash-pratap4444/Sorting-Algorithm-Visualizer-Python-Tkinter-/README.md

 GUI Preview:
 The visualizer displays multiple vertical purple bars representing random integers.
 When a sorting algorithm is selected, the bars move step-by-step to form a sorted sequence.

+Future Improvements:

+✅ Add color changes (e.g., red for comparisons, green for sorted elements) ✅ Include Quick Sort and Heap Sort
+✅ Display time complexity of each algorithm on the screen ✅ Option to adjust number of bars